The Wake Forest Geriatric Medicine Fellowship program hosts three training pathways:

 - Two-year sequential training in Geriatrics and Palliative Medicine

-Multiple levels of geriatric care are represented, including:
+Multiple aspects of geriatric care are represented, including:

 - Inpatient and outpatient rehabilitation